 Each doctor earns initial Board Certification by passing a written and, in some cases, an oral examination created and administered by the Member Board in his or her specialty.
 This is just the first step in the career-long learning and assessment process required by the rigorous ABMS MOC® program.
 To maintain Board Certification, a doctor must actively keep pace with the latest advances in his or her specialty and demonstrate best practices for patient safety, communications and ethics.

-Both Dr. Chang and Dr. Thornton are certified by the American Board of Plastic Surgery, sanctioned by the American Board of Medical Specialties, for plastic, reconstructive and aesthetic surgery of the whole body, from head to toe.
+Dr. Chang is certified by the American Board of Plastic Surgery, sanctioned by the American Board of Medical Specialties, for plastic, reconstructive and aesthetic surgery of the whole body, from head to toe.
 Don’t trust your body to just anyone!
 Ensure they have the best training and meet the exacting standards of the board.
 If you’re ready to learn more, contact us today to schedule your consultation.